SESYNC-ci/sesync-ci.github.io/blog/_posts/2018-01-03-blog-shiny-pix.md

 ---

 Photos, as a source of data, or to aid in the interpretation of data, can be a useful addition to [RShiny](http://cyberhelp.sesync.org/tags/#-shiny) applications.
-Here are two examples of using photo data: one that dispalys images from URLs, and another that uses species names to find pictures of animals.
+Here are two examples of using photo data: one that displays images from URLs, and another that uses species names to find pictures of animals.

 ## Display images from URLs